 How to Cook Instant Pot Corned Beef

-Place the corned beef into the cooking liquid with the fat facing downward, and tuck the wedges of quartered onion along the sides of the brisket.
+- Prep the corned beef.
+Pour the water into a 6-quart Instant Pot, and whisk in the garlic, sugar, and vinegar.
+Place the beef into the cooking liquid with the fat facing downward, and tuck the wedges of quartered onion along the sides of the brisket.
+Sprinkle the pickling spice on top of the beef, and place the lid on the Instant Pot.

+- Cook the beef.
 Ensure the pressure release valve is sealed, and use the manual function to turn the Instant Pot to high pressure, setting the timer for 80 minutes.

 Note: This time is recommended for a 2-inch thick corned beef brisket.
 If it is ½ an inch thicker, increase cooking time to 90 minutes.
 If it is ½ thinner, decrease cooking time to 70 minutes.

+- Combine all the ingredients.
+When the timer for the beef goes off, quick release the valve and wait for the pressure to release fully before taking off the lid.
+Carefully remove the whole beef, add the vegetables to the bottom of the pot, and stir to coat them in the vinegar mixture.
 Place the beef back on top of the vegetables, low enough to remain immersed in some of the liquid.
 This ensures that the meat not only remains moist, but continues to flavor the liquid and the vegetables as they boil.

+- Finish and serve.
 As soon as the timer on the Instant Pot goes off, quick release the valve again and wait for the pressure to release fully before removing the lid.
+Transfer the cooked beef to a cutting board, and slice it ½-1 inch thick against the grain, according to preference.
+Season the vegetables with salt and pepper to taste, and serve with the meat and vegetables stacked generously together in a large bowl.
+Enjoy!

 FAQs

 Most recipes recommend rinsing corned beef under fresh water so as to remove any excess salt left over from the curing and brining process.
 This ensures the final dish isn’t too salty.
-To remove even more salt, the corned beef can be soaked in periodically changed fresh water for a few hours, or overnight.
+To remove even more salt, the beef can be soaked in periodically changed fresh water for a few hours, or overnight.

-When cooking corned beef on the stovetop, it is recommended to only bring the cooking liquid to a boil at first.
+When cooking this beef on the stovetop, it is recommended to only bring the cooking liquid to a boil at first.
 Then reduce the heat, and let the brisket simmer, tightly covered, over low heat for 3 to 3½ hours.
 In a slow cooker set to low, it can take between 8 ½ to 10 hours.

 Boiling is recommended for any stew-style dishes like corned beef and cabbage, but corned beef alone can be baked at 325 degrees Fahrenheit for roughly one hour per pound of meat.
 Water should still be added to the baking dish, so that the meat doesn’t dry out while cooking.